Apply for Summer 2025

 How are the Summer Fellows selected?

-A group of IGS Affiliated Faculty review applications and may interview some applicants.
+IGS Associate Directors review applications and may interview some applicants.
 Students will be notified about the outcome of their applications by early April.
+Applications are evaluated based on the selection rubric (Word document).

-Can I apply for a 2024 Summer Fellowship if I was funded for a past IGS Summer Fellowship?
+Can I apply for a 2025 Summer Fellowship if I was funded for a past IGS summer fellowship?

 If you have additional questions or would like further clarification, please email igssfp@bu.edu.